ElesiqArt/websocket/README.md

 ### Frame

-Hold control and information data as well as the size and the mask.
+Hold control and information data as well as the size and the mask of the payload.

 ```cpp
 //Defined in <websocket/frame.hpp>